SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 The `package.json` file that was created when you initialized the project directory contains a list of NPM packages upon which the project is dependent.
 Before we can start the service up, these dependencies must be installed.
 Now is a good time to do that.

-**VS Code has an integrated terminal which you can and should use for this and subsequent command line activities**.
+> VS Code has an integrated terminal which you can and should use for this and subsequent command line activities.

 :point_right: Open the integrated terminal in VS Code.
 Do this by opening the Command Palette and searching for 'integrated terminal'.
 You may wish to use the keyboard shortcut for this - note there is a keyboard shortcut for toggling the integrated terminal in and out of view as well.